databrary/www/databrary/input/pages/resources/guide/institutions.md

 As a result, we anticipate that most Databrary Investigators and Affiliates will use Databrary for a variety of pre-research or non-research uses, including viewing videos for methodological details or procedural examples or to find excerpts for teaching or scientific presentations.

 Since video data is inherently identifiable, all users must become [authorized](|filename|investigators/getting-authorized.md) to access any of the shared data on Databrary.
-Databrary's access model is unique in that Authorized Investigators are granted user and contributor privileges to all shared data in the library.
+Databrary's access model is unique in that authorized investigators are granted user and contributor privileges to all shared data in the library.

 ## The Databrary Investigator Agreement combines data use and data contribution.